VladRodionov/mcdc-redis/README.md

 # MC/DC — Memory Cache with Dictionary Compression

-MC/DC is a high‑performance **Redis/Valkey module** and **Memcached fork** that provides **transparent dictionary‑based compression** for string and hash values.
-It delivers dramatic memory savings (up to 3x in real workloads) while preserving full compatibility with existing clients.
+MC/DC is a high‑performance **Redis/Valkey module** that provides **transparent dictionary‑based compression** for string and hash values.
+It delivers dramatic memory savings (up to 4x in real datasets) while preserving full compatibility with existing clients.

 MC/DC is designed for teams running large caching workloads who want: